fabriik/wallet-android/README.md

 Fabriik is the best way to get started with bitcoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.

-### Fastsync
-[Fastsync](https://brd.com/blog/fastsync-explained) is a new feature in the BRD app that makes Bitcoin wallets sync in seconds, while also keeping Fabriik technology ahead of the curve as SPV slowly phases out.
-When Fastsync is enabled the BRD wallet uses our server technology, [Blockset](https://docs.blockset.com/) to sync, send and receive instantly!

 ### Your Decentralized Bitcoin Wallet

 Unlike other mobile bitcoin wallets, **Fabriik** users have the option to disable Fastsync converting the wallet into a standalone bitcoin client.